thecodejuicer/katacoda-scenarios/part3_operators/step2_binary_operators.md

 In this case, the operations are processed from right to left.
 The assignment operator will complete any expressions on the right, before assigning a value to the operand on the left.
 This means we can do things like this:

 <pre class="file">l1 = l2 = l3 = 72 + 12;</pre>

+72 \+ 12 will be evaluated before being assigned to l3, l2, and finally l1.